 When looking closer, though, the PCF displays a few noticeable differences.

-Inputs for the PCF
+Inputs for the PCF in 5G

 Firstly, the PCRF in order to build a correct PCC (Policy and Charging Control) Rule relies on only a few sources of input data – locally stored operator policies, subscription-specific data from the Subscriber Profile Repository (SPR), or the Application Function (like the P-CSCF that could provide SDP parameters for a voice/video call that is being established).
 The PCF, on the other hand, has a bunch of interfaces defined that allows it to receive information from a big number of network entities – the AMF, SMF, AF, CHF, UDR, NEF, NWDAF, etc. In the 5G environment, information from all these various NFs helps the mobile operators make the optimal decision regarding resource allocation.
 Ultimately, a Session Management (SM) Association will be created at Session Establishment to oversee the User Plane (UP) connection that is created.

 Secondly, contrary to the majority of the existing PCRF deployments, the PCF does not have a direct interface defined towards the router on the User Plane (the PCRF has the Gx interface towards PGW).
 The PCF will build and provide the PCC Rules to the SMF, which in turn will be responsible for building and distributing specific packages of session-related parameters to the entities on the UP: QoS Rules for the UE, QoS Profiles for the gNB, SDF (Service Data Flow) descriptions for the UPF.